aristofanio/eventbus/README.md

 # EventBus
-EventBus is an simple messaging system in publisher-subscriber style.
+EventBus is an simple messaging system in listener-notifier style.

 ## Progress